|Image courtesy of Pixabay|

 Again, I give the SoMe Team a high-five for working with me on this.
 I give their SMEs an F for failing to answer the questions.

-At least they responded, which is more than I can say for Customer Service over at United.When I wrote about the faux pas that United made with their employee recognition program, I forwarded the post to United in an email (after I tweeted it, with no response from their SoMe Team).
+ed, which is more than I can say for Customer Service over at United.When I wrote about the faux pas that United made with their employee recognition program, I forwarded the post to United in an email (after I tweeted it, with no response from their SoMe Team).
 One month later, I got a lame, generic response that was really a non-response.
 It started off with: “I apologize for our delay in responding.
 We’re experiencing a higher volume of e-mail than normal and we’re working on responding as quickly as possible.”
 Then they directed me to submit my questions through the FAQ page of the very same lame program I had written about.
 Wow.
 I waited 30 days for them to tell me to resubmit my questions?!

 But I digress…